 Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions may apply.
 Common sense will often dictate what you should do.
-However, when in doubt follow these guidelines or call our office for clarification.
-Our number is: (937) 439-1606
+However, when in doubt follow the guidelines below, view instructions on our website, or call our office for clarification.
+Our office number is: (937) 439-1606